> Portfolio > The Nile

 For this story, I centered my report on the extremely tense water situation in the context of post-revolution Egypt by focusing on: families (major farmers in the desert, families living in Cairo, fishermen, revolution leaders,...), the tourism industry - always using ever-increasingly huge amounts of water, and on political leaders and their vision for the future.

 Since it is difficult to cover all the East African countries along the Nile, I decided to limit myself to Ethiopia and South Sudan.
-Ethiopia, known as “Africa’s water tower” with its altitude, its heavy rainfalls, and its hydroelectric dams, plans to complete its masterpiece on the Blue Nile, the Grand Millennium Dam in 2017.
+Ethiopia, known as “Africa’s water tower” with its altitude, its heavy rainfalls, and its hydroelectric dams, plans to complete its masterpiece on the Blue Nile, the Grand Ethiopian Renaissance Dam (GERD) in 2017.
 Tensions will surely rise with downstream countries further north, and populations will be displaced due to the huge retention pond, that should be larger than Lake Tana.
 As for the young Republic of South Sudan and its large number of dissident ethnic groups, a common ground is difficult to find, and the new country certainly wants its hydroelectric share of the Nile.

-Ethiopia’s Prime minister, Meles Zenawi, decided to rent the land around the Grand Millennium Dam to Israel for farming – Ethiopia hosted the Falachas, black Jews, and that’s why Israel is involved.
-That strategic move could prevent an Egyptian air force attack to destroy the Grand Millennium Dam in 2017, but it’s not certain.
+Ethiopia’s Prime minister, Meles Zenawi, decided to rent the land around the Grand Renaissance Dam to Israel for farming – Ethiopia hosted the Falachas, black Jews, and that’s why Israel is involved.
+That strategic move could prevent an Egyptian air force attack to destroy the Grand Renaissance Dam in 2017, but it’s not certain.
 Ethiopia also decided to increase the size of the reservoir, and Egypt already announced they wouldn’t allow that.
 Therefore, if Egypt attacks the dam, Israel – supported by the USA - will help Ethiopia, and Iran, Egypt’s new ally, will be more than happy to be involved.
 All elements for a new world war are combined…Let’s hope it won’t happen.
 (Text written in 2012)

 Nile map presenting the Blue Nile, its source in Ethiopia, Lake Tana, and the construction site of the Grand Millenium Dam.
 The Jonglei Canal in South Sudan is marked in red.
 In Egypt, the Toshka Canal starting from Lake Nasser is also indicated.